jarnosz/wordgen-js/README.md

 # wordgen-js
-javascripts to generate words for conlangs
+WinScripts to generate words for conlangs